 Hummingbirds win this one, hands down.
 The smaller the hummingbird, the faster its wings beat.
 The ruby-throated hummingbird beats about 50 times a second.
 The giant hummingbird of the Andes, about the same length as a cardinal, hums at 12 beats a second.
 The bee hummingbird of Cuba, the smallest bird on earth at only 2 inches from bill tip to tail tip, buzzes along at 80 beats per second.

-- Slowest fliers: House sparrow, 15-18 mph, and American woodcock, 5 mph (circling courtship flight)
+- Fliers: House sparrow, 15-18 mph, and American woodcock, 5 mph (circling courtship flight)

-- Slowest wingbeat: Large birds, like condors, pelicans and albratrosses
+- Wingbeat: Large birds, like condors, pelicans and albratrosses

-- Slowest nest builder: Baltimore and Bullock’s oriole, up to 15 days
+- Nest builder: Baltimore and Bullock’s oriole, up to 15 days

 - Slowest to hatch: California condor, 56 days